The Twelve Wild Ducks

 One night when the Princess was picking thistledown at the moor, the young King who ruled that land was out hunting.
 He had become separated from his companions and had lost his way.
 Now, as he came riding across the moor, he saw her.
 He stopped his horse and stared at her, wondering who the young lady could be who walked alone on the moor, picking thistledown in the dead of night.

-But the King did not care a straw whether the sweet young woman he intended to marry spoke or not.
+But the King did not care a straw whether the sweet young woman he hoped to win as his bride spoke or not.
 He knew, somehow, that she was just the woman he had been looking for.
-When she looked at him, he was sure that she felt the same way, too.
+And when she looked at him, he was sure that she felt the same way, too.
+Much was communicated between them without speech, and while she remained attentive to the task at hand, their understanding deepened into trust and then love.
 It wasn't long before a grand wedding was held, the King married the Princess, and they lived in great joy and glory.

-The Princess did not forget to go on working on her shirts, and all this time she neither talked nor laughed nor wept.
-Though she was making very good progress, she found that she still had not enough cloth to finish all twelve shirts, and she needed to go back to the witches' moor one last time.
+All this time the Princess continued to work on her shirts with nary a sound, a laugh, or a tear.
+Though she was making very good progress, she found that she still did not have enough cloth to finish all twelve shirts, and she needed to go back to the witches' moor one last time.

 That night, while all the palace slept, she quietly slipped out to pick her thistledown.
 Now the old woman who was the King's guardian saw her leave, and she knew well where the young Queen was going, for I must tell you that she was the same wicked witch who had changed the twelve Princes into wild ducks in the first place!